DFEAGILEDEVOPS/MTC/contributing.md

 ## Coding conventions

 ### General coding style
-- Use object destructuring where possible, export all the functions from a controller to use them as `import { methodName } from './controller';`
+- For the function names inside controllers, use full names for clarity instead of destructuring the methods from the controller, such as `someService.someMethod()` instead of `someMethod()`
 - From the controllers, export only the functions needed in the routes, since there is no true 'private' way in javascript.
 - There should not be methods inside the controllers that are not used in the routes, consider moving them into a service.